Coarse, fly fishing and general inquiries, Tackle shop 01920 462200

 Look for signs of life before setting up, a 5min walk around the lake before starting could mean the difference between catching and not!

 Plenty of Roach and Perch to smaller float fishing tactics using maggot or pinkie.
 Some better Perch to over 2lb being taken on worm, sometimes right under the anglers feet!
 Also Skimmer and some larger Bream and Carp being taken on ledger/method tactics.
 Pegs nearer the hut proving to be a better area for catching.

-As the days get shorter and the nights get longer, the water temperature will start to decrease, so bear this in mind when planning your fishing trip.
+The water temperature is still cold, so bear this in mind when planning your fishing trip.
 Start to use slightly finer set-ups and do not over feed a swim with to much ground-bait or loose-feed.
 The fish will start to eat less as their environment cools down and you don’t want to fill them up on freebies before they’ve picked up your hook-bait!